Survivor Man

-"Survivor Man" is the eleventh episode of the fourth season of the American comedy television series The Office—the show's sixty-fourth episode overall.
+"Survivor Man" is the eleventh episode of the fourth season of the American comedy television series The Office and the show's sixty-fourth episode overall.
 Written by Steve Carell, who also acts on the show as Regional Manager of the fictional paper company Dunder Mifflin, Michael Scott, and directed by Paul Feig, it originally aired on NBC on November 8, 2007.
 The episode aired during NBC's week of "green episodes", which lasted from November 4 through November 10, 2007.

 In the episode, Ryan excludes Michael from a company nature excursion, prompting Michael to try to prove to himself and his peers that he can survive in the wild.
 Dwight drops Michael off in the middle of a local wooded area and contrary to Michael's wishes, stays behind to monitor Michael.
 Meanwhile, Jim spends the day as boss, but his plan to incorporate multiple birthdays into one combined event ends up alienating the entire office against him.

 Plot

-Ryan Howard (B. J. Novak) invites the regional branch managers and Dunder Mifflin Scranton Human Resources representative Toby Flenderson (Paul Lieberstein) to a corporate wilderness retreat, but does not invite Michael Scott (Carell), because "they already knew everything they needed to know about him".
-To show that he is capable of surviving in the wilderness, Michael leaves Jim Halpert (John Krasinski) in charge of the office and instructs Dwight Schrute (Rainn Wilson) to abandon him deep in the forest with merely a knife and a roll of duct tape.
+Ryan Howard invites the regional branch managers and Dunder Mifflin Scranton Human Resources representative Toby Flenderson to a corporate wilderness retreat, but does not invite Michael Scott.
+To show that he is capable of surviving in the wilderness, Michael leaves Jim Halpert in charge of the office and instructs Dwight Schrute to abandon him deep in the forest with merely a knife and a roll of duct tape.
 Contrary to Michael's wishes, Dwight stays behind and surreptitiously monitors his condition from a distance.
-Michael proves to be completely incapable of living out in the wild by himself, with him spending most of the day filming himself cutting off his pants to use as a bandana, then a tent, and then ducttaping them back into pants.
-Dwight is forced to come out of hiding to save Michael when he tries to eat wild mushrooms.
+Michael proves to be completely incapable of living out in the wild by himself, spending most of the day filming himself cutting off his pants to use as a bandana, then a tent, and then ducttaping them back into pants.
+Dwight comes out of hiding to save Michael when he tries to eat wild mushrooms.

-Jim's plan to consolidate three employee birthdays into a combined birthday party encounters several complications, and his constant adjustments incur the ire of Party Planning Committee chair Angela Martin (Angela Kinsey).
-Later, Jim discovers that no one likes his idea for a combined party, realizing the depth of his error when Phyllis Vance (Phyllis Smith) mistakenly refers to him as Michael, and he returns to the original plan of having separate parties.
-Michael and Dwight return lightening the mood amongst the employees and for the lighting of Creed Bratton's (Creed Bratton) birthday cobbler (due to it actually being his birthday), with Michael expressing that he no longer has any desire to return to the wilderness and Jim expressing his relief that Michael has returned to run the office.
+Jim's plan to consolidate three employee birthdays into a combined birthday party encounters several complications, and his constant adjustments incur the ire of Party Planning Committee chair Angela Martin.
+Jim discovers that no one likes his idea for a combined party, realizing the depth of his error when Phyllis Vance mistakenly refers to him as Michael, and he returns to the original plan of having separate parties.
+Michael and Dwight return, lightening the mood amongst the employees.
+During the lighting of Creed Bratton's birthday cobbler, Michael expresses that he no longer has any desire to return to the wilderness and Jim expresses his relief that Michael has returned to run the office.
+Michael tells Jim that he attempted the combined birthday parties as well to disastrous results, and that Jim will figure things out after ten years.
+When Jim tells Michael that he does not believe he will still be at Dunder Mifflin after ten years, Michael tells Jim he thought the same way ten years ago.